teddy-muba/EEE4020F-Pracs/README.md

 - Writing the sorted matrix to the output CSV (write_matrix_to_csv)

-CMakeLists.txt
+CMakeLists.txt:
 - CMake configuration file to set up the build environment and link the necessary MPI libraries.

-- input.csv
+- input.csv:
 The input file containing the matrix to be sorted.
 The matrix is read from this file, sorted, and then written to output.csv.

-- output.csv
+- output.csv:
 The file where the sorted matrix is saved after the parallel sorting process completes.